vanHeemstraSystems/start-finishing/100/README.md

 # 100 - Introduction

-We have built a physical tracker for showing progress along the path of starting to finishing a project (including the interation of *learning* and *creating*).
+We have built a physical tracker for showing progress along the path of starting to finishing a project (including the iteration of *learning* and *creating*).

 The instructions of how this tracker was built are included in this repository.